 "I want George to grow up in a real, living environment, I don’t want him growing up behind palace walls, he has to be out there," William says.
 "The media make it harder but I will fight for them to have a normal life."

-During the feature, William also discusses mental health, and the Heads Together campaign, an initiative that he and wife Kate Middleton have strongly championed
+During the feature, William also discusses mental health, and the Heads Together campaign, an initiative that he and wife Kate Middleton have strongly championed in recent months.

 "Smashing the taboo is our biggest aim.
 We cannot go anywhere much until that is done," William implores.
 "I've been really shocked how many people live in fear and in silence because of their mental illness."